 - It can’t be used to pay salaries

 - It can’t be banked as profit

-However, because it is so effective in targeting costs and so much easier to obtain than cash, it can deliver huge benefits to your event.
+However, because it is so effective at targeting costs and so much easier to obtain than cash, it can deliver some massive benefits to your event.
 Let’s look at some of these in more detail.

 Take the example of race T-shirts.
 Suppose you have a $1,000 budget to spend on T-shirts for race participants.
-That $1,000 would likely have been raised through one of your sources of race revenue, most likely, registration fees.
-Getting a sponsor to provide the race T-shirts, automatically releases that $1,000 formerly earmarked for T-shirts.
-As a result of your in-kind sponsorship, you now have $1,000 in cash.
+That $1,000 would likely have been raised through registration fees.
+Getting a sponsor to provide the race T-shirts, automatically releases that $1,000 formerly set aside for T-shirts.

 Better sponsor alignment

-Because a lot of the items you need for your race are provided by businesses who have an interest in engaging with your audience, in-kind sponsorship provides a much better platform to for mutual value creation than cash sponsorship.
+Since a lot of the items you need for your race are provided by businesses who have an interest in engaging with your audience, in-kind sponsorship provides a much better platform for mutual value creation than cash sponsorship.

 By asking a manufacturer of the goods you need to provide the items as part of an in-kind sponsorship, you are achieving two things at once:

 - Getting the items you need at a much lower actual cost to the manufacturer.
-The manufacturer will likely not think much of the forfeited profit and would be happier to provide the items at cost rather than putting up the cash equivalent.
+The manufacturer will likely not think much of providing the items at cost and would much prefer that over putting up the cash equivalent.

 So, when you can, go straight to the source: make your goods provider your in-kind sponsor.